Search

 John Walton

-Like many Japanese airports, most of the shops and restaurants are before security, so don’t head on through too early.
-Here are the rest of my top tips for Naha Airport.
+Like many Japanese airports, the majority of shops and restaurants are in the Domestic Area, both before and after security, with a smaller selection in the International Area.
+So plan your dining and shopping accordingly.
+Here are the rest of my tips for Naha Airport.

 Getting around the terminal at Okinawa

-Okinawa’s single terminal is easy to find your way around, with the domestic flights at the southern end and the international flights at the northern end.
-Most public transportation is at the domestic end, but taxis can drop you off and pick you up at the international end, too.
+Domestic flights operate from the southern end of the terminal, while international flights use the northern end.
+Most public transportation serves the domestic end, though taxis can pick you up or drop you off at either end.

-The airport terminal is effectively a single building, and you can walk between the international and domestic areas inside on level 2 (departures) and level 3 (check-in), or outside on level 1 (arrivals).
+The airport terminal buildings are connected, and you can walk between the international and domestic areas inside on level 2 (departures) and level 3 (check-in), or outside on level 1 (arrivals).

-If you have some extra time, level 3 is home to a pair of observation decks on the domestic side of the terminal.
-These are a pleasant way to soak up some sunshine and fresh air.
+If you have some extra time, level 3 is home to an observation deck on the domestic side of the terminal.
+This is a pleasant way to soak up some sunshine and fresh air.
 There’s also one on the international side, up on level 4.

 When departing, I’ll usually grab an onigiri rice ball or bento takeaway meal from one of the convenience stores and sit outside on the observation deck rather than heading to one of the restaurants.